mbiesiad/awesome-astronomy/README.md

 * [ESA Operations](http://www.esa.int/Enabling_Support/Operations) - From Earth orbit to deep space: sharing the excitement of realtime mission operations at the European Space Agency.

-* [ESAC](http://www.esa.int/About_Us/ESAC) - is the ESA's centre for space science (astronomy, solar system exploration and fundamental physics).
+* [ESAC](http://www.esa.int/About_Us/ESAC) - The ESA's centre for space science (astronomy, solar system exploration and fundamental physics).

 # Other Governments' Agences